ericsonga/APCSAReview/_sources/Unit5-Writing-Classes/topic-5-1-parts-of-class.rst

 Creating a Class
 ------------------

-Most classes you write will start with the keyword ``public`` though it is not always required.
-But the class definition proper always starts with the word ``class`` followed by the name of the class.
+Most classes you write will modified with the keyword ``public`` though it is not always required.
+But the class definition itself always starts with the word ``class`` followed by the name of the class.
 Then the rest of the class, called the body, is defined inside a pair of ``{}``\ s.